-The fellowships will be awarded for travel lasting 1 - 4 months.
-A fellowship is intended to cover travel and incidental costs, as well as living expenses, to a maximum of $ 4,000.
-Travel costs will provide for the cheapest airfare available; incidental expenses directly related to the travel, local bus fares to and from airport; and a hotel charge for one night at airport if well substantiated.
+The fellowships will be awarded for travel lasting 1 – 4 months.
+A fellowship is intended to cover travel and incidental costs, as well as living expenses, to a maximum of US$ 4,000.
+Travel costs will provide for the cheapest airfare available; incidental expenses directly related to the travel, local bus fares to and from airport; and a hotel charge for one night at airport if well justified.
 The costs do not cover insurance or research expenses at the laboratory to be visited.
 Travel should commence within four months of the award being made.

 Applicants for fellowships are required to make a full declaration to IUBMB of all other support received in connection with the proposed visit.
 A fellowship cannot be used to supplement scientific visits otherwise fully covered.
 Fellowships will not be awarded to attend courses, symposia, meetings or congresses.
 Applicants must be residents of countries that are members of IUBMB and should generally be graduate students or young researchers under the age of 35.
 Retrospective applications will not be considered.
 Applications from individuals who have received a Wood-Whelan Fellowship previously are discouraged.

 The following four documents (1-4) should be provided.
 The original application (Documents 1 and 2, see below), written in English, should be sent by the applicant, by e-mail (prepared as PDF files that can be read by Acrobat reader), to the Chairman of the Committee.
 In addition, Documents 3 and 4 (see below) should be sent by e-mail directly, by the head of the receiving institute (3) and by the head of the applicant’s institute (4) respectively, to the Chairman of the Committee.

 - Details of the research proposal of about two A4-sized pages indicating clearly:

 - the nature of the project and the type of experiments to be carried out;